toivoh/julia-kernels/README.md

            dag/pshow_dag.jl   Pretty-printing of DAGs.
                               Relies on prettyshow/prettyshow.jl

-`dag/dag.jl:` DAG nodes are represented by the type `Node{T<:Expression}`.
+The basic DAG structure is heavily inspired from julia ASTs.
-A DAG can represent linear julia code faithfully, but it can also represent other things.
+A DAG can represent linear julia code, but also other things.
+A DAG is easier to manipulate than an AST, e g since one can use dispatch on node types, and add metadata to nodes.

+DAG nodes are represented by the type `Node{T<:Expression}` defined in `dag/dag.jl`.
 Each node has arguments `args::Vector{Node}`, and a value `val::T` that contains data particular to the node's type.
 Node types are distinguished by the type `T<:Expression` of `val`.